 Financial Aid Night Presentation for 12th Graders and Parents

 In collaboration with the NH Association of Student Financial Aid Administrators (NHASFAA) Speaker's Bureau, this evening presentation helps families navigate through the financial aid process.
-To apply for aid, and the types of aid available.
-Funding options, scholarship searches and the importance of deadlines are discussed.
+Topics include: how to apply for aid and the types of aid available.
+Funding options, scholarship searches, and the importance of deadlines are also discussed.

 Understanding the Award Letter Presentation for 12th Graders & Parents